Individual Mississippi districts decide policy regarding accepting homeschool grades and credits for students returning to public schools.

 State Data

 There is limited homeschool participation data for Mississippi.
+The data that is available is from 2016 to the present.
 For example, there were fewer than 20,000 homeschooled students prior to the pandemic, increasing to 30,000 the following year.
 While participation has since declined, participation is still higher than pre-pandemic.

 Homeschool participation rates over time in Mississippi

 Additional information on homeschool participation in the state comes from the U.S. Census estimates.
 These estimates indicate that about 3.4% of Mississippi families homeschooled in the spring of 2020.
 That percentage increased to 15.0% by the fall of 2020.
 This is about 4% points more than the national average during the same period.
-For the 2022 and 2023 school years, estimates from the U.S. Census indicate that 5.5% of all K-12 students in Mississippi, on average, were homeschooled.
+Based on U.S. Census data, our calculations indicate that about 7.72% of K-12 students in Mississippi were homeschooled during the 2022-23 school year, and 7.77% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Download Homeschool Hub State Data